entelognathus/Sarcopterygian-phylogeny/Characters list of sarocopterygians.md

 > Lu *et al*.
 (2017), Character 40; Lu *et al*.
 (2016), Character 40; Giles *et al*.
 (2015), Character 40.
 41. Pineal opening perforation in dermal skull roof: 0. present; 1. absent.
 > Lu *et al*.
 (2017), Character 41; Lu *et al*.
 (2016; ), Character 41; Giles *et al*.
 (2015), Character 4; Davis *et al*.
 (2012), Character 25.
+> - Giles *et al*.
+(2015): This feature is indicated in a reconstruction of *Romundina* (see Goujet & Young 2004, fig.2), but this is not shown in any specimen photograph or illustration.
+It is thus unclear whether this is actually observed, or was merely symbolic, indicating the structure's sub­‐dermal location.
 42. Dermal plate associated with pineal eminence or foramen: 0. contributes to orbital margin; 1. plate bordered laterally by skull roofing bones.
 > Lu *et al*.
 (2017), Character 42; Lu *et al*.
 (2016), Character 42; Giles *et al*.
 (2015), Character 42.
+> - Giles *et al*.
+(2015): Among taxa sampled in this analysis, osteostracans, antiarchs, *Brindabellaspis*, and Romundina bear pineal plates that contribute to the margin of the orbit, corresponding to state '0'.
+We consider taxa where the pineal foramen is bounded by rectilinear skull roofing bones but which lack separate pineal ossifications (e. g. *Mimipiscis*) as showing state '1'.
+Taxa lacking macromeric cranial skeletons are coded as inapplicable for this character.
 43. Series of paired median skull roofing bones that meet at the dorsal midline of the skull (rectilinear skull roof pattern): 0. absent; 1. present.
 > Lu *et al*.
 (2017), Character 43; Lu *et al*.
 (2016), Character 43; Giles *et al*.
 (2015), Character 43; Davis *et al*.
 (2012), Character 23.
 44. Broad supraorbital vaults: 0. absent; 1. present.
 > Lu *et al*.
 (2017), Character 44; Lu *et al*.
 (2016), Character 44; Giles *et al*.
 (2015), Character 44; Dennis & Mile, (1981), Character 16.
+> - Giles *et al*.
+(2015): This character is contingent on the presence of a dermal skull roof composed of large plates.
+In coccosteomorph arthrodires, the dorsal surfaces of the orbits, comprising the preorbital and postorbital plates, are formed of broad, concave laminae.
+Similar vaults on the visceral surface of the dermal skull are absent in other placoderms and osteichthyans.
 45. Median commissure between supraorbital sensory lines: 0. absent; 1. present.
 > Lu *et al*.
 (2017), Character 45; Lu *et al*.
 (2016), Character 45; Giles *et al*.
 (2015), Character 45.
 46. Dermal cranial joint at level of sphenoid-otic junction: 0. absent; 1. present.